atmire/Elsevier/README.md

 #### Submission steps
 For users to see the import source lookup steps at the start of a new submission, the patch adds two submission steps in `dspace/config/item-submission.xml`.
 If you have multiple steps early in your submission process, please make sure that the `submit.progressbar.sourcechoice` and `submit.progressbar.liveimport` steps appear before the *Describe Metadata* steps.

+#### File upload step

-Additionally a custom UploadStep class has been created in order for file permissions to be automatically suggested based on the information supplied by Elsevier.
-The patch will comment out the built-in UploadStep and then adds the ElsevierUploadStep.
-Please review carefully if you have modified UploadStep.
+The Upload step has been updated in order for file permissions to be automatically suggested based on the information supplied by Elsevier.
+The file upload customisations can be enabled in configuration file `dspace/config/modules/external-sources/elsevier.cfg` by setting property `external-sources.elsevier.file.access.enabled` to true.

+By default the file upload step requires at least one file to be uploaded before a submission can be completed.
+Due to the Elsevier integrations a file upload may not always be required.
+This requirement can be disabled in configuration file `dspace/config/dspace.cfg` by setting property `webui.submit.upload.required` to true.

-#### Batch import
+#### Embedded PDF
-To disable the batch importing functionality, the `ScienceDirect` aspect should be commented out (or removed) in `dspace/config/xmlui.xconf`.
+To enable the Embedded PDF functionality, the `ElsevierEmbed` aspect should be uncommented in `dspace/config/xmlui.xconf`.

 #### Input form fields
 If you want to make Elsevier's internal ID values editable (e.g. `pii`,  `eid`, `scopus_id` & `pubmed_id`), they should be added to `dspace/config/input-forms.xml`.
 For example: